So, you’re pregnant and now wondering: Can I eat scallops when pregnant?

 Scallops are very nutritious and a great source of protein.
 They also contain selenium, magnesium, zinc and copper.
 However, it is important to note that pregnant women should avoid eating them because of their high mercury concentration.
 This is especially true for those who plan on being pregnant for the first time or are planning to have multiple children in the future.

 Mercury can be dangerous at high levels if consumed too often over an extended period of time.
-According to WebMD, “The effects of methylmercury poisoning can include damage to nerve cells in the brain that control motor skills and speech; blood disorders such as anemia (lack of red blood cells); impaired growth in children; kidney damage; loss or reduction in hearing or vision; memory loss; mood swings including irritability and depression.”
+According to WebMD, “The effects of methylmercury poisoning can include damage to nerve cells in the brain that control motor skills and speech; blood disorders such as anaemia (lack of red blood cells); impaired growth in children; kidney damage; loss or reduction in hearing or vision; memory loss; mood swings including irritability and depression.”

 Pregnant women who choose to eat scallops during their pregnancy should limit the amount they eat and make sure that the fish is well-sourced.